kexiZeroing/kexiZeroing.github.io/src/posts/rendering-performance.md

 - There’re six `<link rel>` tags that instruct the browser to preload something: https://3perf.com/blog/link-rels/
 - Resource hints like `preconnect` and `dns-prefetch` are executed as the browser sees fit.
 The `preload`, on the other hand, is mandatory for the browser.
 Modern browsers are already pretty good at prioritizing resources, that's why it's important to use `preload` sparingly and only preload the most critical resources.
 - The `fetchpriority` attribute (available in Chrome 101 or later) is a hint and not a directive.
 Fetch Priority can also complement `preload`.
-Take a LCP image, which, when preloaded, will still get a low priority.
-If it is postponed by other early low-priority resources, using Fetch Priority can help how soon the image gets loaded.
+Include the `fetchpriority` attribute when preloading several resources of the same type and you're clear about which is most important.

 > *Modern HTML has many performance controls:*
 > - Prioritize a key image: `<img fetchpriority=high>`